dotnet/designs/proposed/verifiable-ref-readonly.md

 ## Merging stack states ##
 *(add to III.1.8.1.3 Merging stack states)*

-Merging a readonly managed pointer with an managed pointer of an ordinary or controlled mutability kind results in a managed pointer of that kind.
+Merging a readonly managed pointer with an managed pointer of an ordinary or controlled mutability kind results in a readonly managed pointer.

 ## Readonly local slots ##
 CLI needs to add a notion of a readonly local slots.